-The title track is an original he had already recorded with Horace Silver (on ‘A For My Father’) and Bobby Hutcherson (‘The Kicker’).
+The title track is an original he had already recorded with Horace Silver (on ‘A r’) and Bobby Hutcherson (‘The Kicker’).
+For My Fathe

 Perhaps most interesting is the decision to include some of Henderson’s favourite standards, thereby acknowledging influences such as Strayhorn, Jobim, Getz and Rollins.